The Interdisciplinary Institute hosts lectures, public and research forums, and retreats on interdisciplinary teaching and learning.

-- March 8, 2018, Film Screening and discussion: “Feed the Green: Feminist Voices for the Earth.”
-Scholar in Residence, Jane Caputi, will screen her documentary film featuring prominent feminists and environmentalists, as well as images from popular culture that illustrate environmentally destructive world views that are often unconsciously held.
-Dr. Caputi will field questions from the audience after the film.
+- Film Screening and discussion: “Feed the Green: Feminist Voices for the Earth” Scholar in Residence, Dr. Jane Caputi, screened her documentary film featuring prominent feminists and environmentalists, as well as images from popular culture that illustrate environmentally destructive world views that are often unconsciously held.
+Dr. Caputi fielded questions from the audience after the film.

-January 26, 2017, Lecture: “The Challenge of Bias: The Case for Global Interdisciplinary Studies.”
-Maghan Keita, professor of history and founding director of the Institute for Global Interdisciplinary Studies at Villanova University, discussed his award-winning book “Race and the Writing of History: Riddling the Sphinx.”
+- Lecture: “The Challenge of Bias: The Case for Global Interdisciplinary Studies” Maghan Keita, professor of history and founding director of the Institute for Global Interdisciplinary Studies at Villanova University, discussed his award-winning book “Race and the Writing of History: Riddling the Sphinx.”

-November 21, 2016, Symposium: “Identity, Purpose and Meaning.”
-Father Richard Piatt, professor of practice in theater and director of the Rogers Center for the Arts; Dr. Christina Hardway, Psychology, and Bryan Bannon, Philosophy and Environmental Studies and Sustainability, shared insights from their co-enrolled course, “Living a Meaningful Life: Creativity, Identity and Reflection.”
+- Symposium: “Identity, Purpose and Meaning.”
+Father Richard Piatt, professor of practice in theater and director of the Rogers Center for the Arts; Dr. Christina Hardway, Psychology, and Dr. Bryan Bannon, Philosophy and Environmental Studies and Sustainability, shared insights from their co-enrolled course, “Living a Meaningful Life: Creativity, Identity and Reflection.”